Jaguar I-Pace interior, dashboard & comfort

 - 4Electric motor, drive & performanceThe Jaguar I-Pace is the best-handling pure electric car you can buy, short of the more expensive Porsche Taycan

-- 5Interior & comfort - currently readingThe I-Pace's interior is smart and modern, but there are more intuitive infotainment systems
+- 5Interior, dashboard & comfort - currently readingThe I-Pace's interior is smart and modern, but there are more intuitive infotainment systems